Language Planning and Policy

 - Term 2

 This module examines the theory and implementation of language policy and language policy in various polities and jurisdictions.
 Throughout the module, consideration is given to the application of knowledge gained to real world situations.
 We will examine various notions of what language policy consists of, how it operates, its historical roots, and ways it can be studied empirically.

 By the end of the module, students will be able to demonstrate a broad understanding of the main issues in language policy and planning, and an understanding of the complex factors that go into language planning decisions at local, national and international levels.

 Students will be guided towards in-depth reading on the topics and given the opportunity to develop their the skills of analysis and synthesis of theoretical and methodological issues.
 Students will also be equipped with the core analytical skills necessary to engage in research on language planning and policy, including data collection, analysis and presentation.

 Scope and syllabus

-This module complements existing modules on Issues in Language Documentation and Language, Society and Communication, and Language Support and Revitalisation.
+This module complements modules on Language, Society and Communication, and Language Support and Revitalisation.
 It will help students to gain an understanding of factors in public policy regarding languages, e.g. multilingualism, language education, language shift.
-LPP is an interdisciplinary field so this open module will be of interest to students of other disciplines such Politics, Migration Studies, Gender Studies as well as those doing MA Linguistics and MA Language Documentation and Description, especially those in the Support and Revitalisation strand.
+LPP is an interdisciplinary field so this open module will be of interest to students of other disciplines such Politics, Migration Studies, Gender Studies as well as those doing MA Linguistics and MA Language Documentation and Description.

 The module starts with an overview of language policy and planning at all levels from nation-state governments to the individual (including the most widely accepted frameworks), then look at areas where policy and planning overlap.
 The module will cover areas such as: